What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 Everyone loves a bargain – even when it's too good to be true.

-Fake taxis often undercut legitimate operators significantly.
+taxis often undercut legitimate operators significantly.
 But remember: if the price seems impossibly low, there's usually a catch.

 Lack of Awareness